Vondelpark: Events

 Every Friday there is the Fridaynightskate that starts in front of the Filmmuseum.

 Yearly events include the golf tournament Vondelpark Open and the running contest Vondelparkloop.

 The King's Day celebrations on 27 April in the Vondelpark focus specifically on children.
 There is a "freemarket" (vrijmarkt) and there are games and other activities for children.

 From June until August there are music and dance performances in the open-air theatre.

 Since 2011 on the evening of All Soul's Day people gather and float many small "remembrance" boats with a lighted candle in the big pond to remember those who have died in the last year(s).

+From 2015 until 2020 and in 2024, the live broadcast finale of the Dutch television series Wie is de Mol?
+(Who is the Mole?), where the Mole (and their activity during the season) is revealed, took place at VondelCS (a cultural event centre in the park).

 Popular culture

 The park is referenced in Acda en De Munnik's song "Vondelpark vannacht" from the album Acda en De Munnik (1997), in Omar Rodríguez-López's song "Vondelpark bij nacht" from the album Omar Rodriguez (2005) and in John Craigie's song "Vondelpark" from the album Working On My Farewell (2015).

 1990s' 2009 album 'Kicks' opens with a track entitled "Vondelpark", which is a tour diary from one of the band's trips to the Netherlands.
 The English dream pop band Vondelpark took their name from the park.